josephmsimon/joseph-portfolio/README.md

 ## 💼 WORK EXPERIENCE

-### 📌 Field Trainee – Assistant Commissioner for Land Office (ACL), Tanga
+### 🏢 Assistant Commissioner for Land Office – Tanga
-📅 July 2022 – August 2022
+**📅 July 2022 – August 2022 | Field Trainee**

-- Conducted field inspections to verify land ownership and boundaries
+- Conducted field inspections to verify land ownership and boundaries.
-- Collected and analyzed land data for accurate records
+- Collected and analyzed land data for accurate records.
-- Assisted in preparation of land-related reports
+- Assisted in preparing reports and handling land-related queries.
-- Demonstrated professionalism, integrity, and analytical skills
+- Demonstrated strong analytical skills, integrity, and professionalism.

 ---

-### 📌 Field Trainee – Tanzania Posts Corporation (TPC), Tanga
+### 🏢 Tanzania Posts Corporation (TPC) – Tanga
-📅 July 2023 – August 2023
+**📅 July 2023 – August 2023 | Field Trainee**

-- Conducted valuation of TPC buildings within Tanga region
+- Conducted valuation of TPC buildings within Tanga region.
-- Collected and analyzed property data
+- Collected and analyzed property data to support valuation processes.
-- Assisted in preparation of valuation reports
+- Assisted in preparation of valuation reports and documentation.
-- Gained practical experience in property valuation and documentation
+- Developed practical skills in property valuation, report writing, and data analysis while maintaining accuracy and professionalism.

 ---

-### 📌 Land Officer & Valuer (Trainee) – ACL Office, Tanga
+### 🏢 Assistant Commissioner for Land Office – Tanga
-📅 July 2024 – Present
+**📅 July 2024 – August 2024 | Field Trainee**
+- Conducted detailed property inspections to assess physical condition and land use.
+- Collected and critically analyzed market and property data for valuation decisions.
+- Assisted in preparation of comprehensive valuation reports.

-- Organizing files and preparing official documents
+- Verified and cross-checked land ownership documents for authenticity and accountability.

-- Receiving correspondence and managing records
-- Reporting faulty equipment and following up repairs
-- Providing administrative and technical support
+---

+### 🏢 Assistant Commissioner for Land Office – Tanga (ACL)
+**📅 July 2025 – Present | Valuer Intern**
+- Conducting property inspections to assess condition and identify inconsistencies.
-- Handling visitors and directing them to relevant officers
+- Collecting and analyzing market data to support valuation decisions.
+- Assisting in preparation of valuation reports in line with professional standards.
+- Verifying land ownership documents to ensure authenticity and accountability.

 ---